-This year, we’ll have a new online tutorial called Avy Savvy – it’ll be live on avalanche.ca soon.
+This year, we’ve launched have a new online tutorial called Avy Savvy.
 It’s an introduction to avalanches and how to stay safe in avalanche terrain, with lots of fun and interactive learning tools.

 Will forecasting change due to the impacts of COVID?

 AC: Avalanche Canada’s regional forecasts rely on data coming in from a variety of sources.
 One of the most important is InfoEx, a subscription service for professional avalanche operations in Canada.
 The information provided by these operations is an essential part of our forecasting data; should it be disrupted by heli and cat skiing operations remaining closed this season, our forecasts may be affected.